-- Numerous instances of fecal matter found throughout the harvesting area. - A "no harvest zone" is implemented, but the radius is less than 5ft.
+- Single/isolated instance of fecal matter found in the harvesting area and a food safety risk assessment was implemented correctly. - A "no harvest zone" is implemented but the radius is less than 5 ft.

-- Fecal matter is found in the audited area and a "no harvest zone" was not implemented. - Fecal matter is found, but a food safety assessment is not conducted.
+- More than one instance of fecal matter found in the audited area and a food safety risk assessment was implemented correctly. - Any instance of fecal matter is found in the audited area and a "no harvest zone" was not implemented. - Any instance of fecal matter is found, and a food safety assessment is not conducted.